huggingface/blog/how-to-generate.md

 ## Greedy Search

-Greedy search is the simplest decoding method, and the default decoding strategy in `transformers`.
+Greedy search is the simplest decoding method.
 It selects the word with the highest probability as its next word: \\(w_t = argmax_{w}P(w | w_{1:t-1})\\) at each timestep
  \\(t\\).
 The following sketch shows greedy search.